Beef Tallow Skincare 2026: Science-Backed Benefits vs. Viral Trend — Does It Actually Work?

 The Science: What Research Actually Supports (And What It Doesn't)

-This is the part that most viral content skips, and it's the most important part.
-So let's be real with each other.
+This is the part most viral content skips.
+It's also the most important part.

 What the Evidence Does Support